Joe Kenney studied figurative and monumental sculpture for two and one-half years at the University of

 Sisters of the Blessed Sacrament Motherhouse, Bensalem, Pennsylvania.

-National Shrine of Blessed Kateri Tekakwitha, Fonda, New York.
+National Shrine of Saint Kateri Tekakwitha, Fonda, New York.

 Bureau of Catholic Indian Missions, Washington, DC.